-Term

-First Year 1 2 3

-WR121, 122, and/or 123 English Composition 3 3 (3)

-SP111 Fundamentals of Public Speaking SP112 Fundamentals of Persuasion (SP100 3

-required at PSU; not required at SOU or WOU) 3

-SP219 Fundamentals of Small Group Communication (not required at OSU, PSU, or WOU) 3

-SP218 Interpersonal Communication (not required at PSU) 3

-Arts and Letters/Humanities courses 3 3 3

-Social Science courses 3 3 3

-Math or Science (MTH111 College Algebra, MTH243 Probability and Statistics and CS161 Computer Science I required for B.S. degree at WOU; OSU requires MTH111 and 112 or 241 and/or 4 4 4
+Term First Year 1 2 3 WR121, 122, and/or 123 English Composition 3 3 (3) SP111 Fundamentals of Public Speaking 3 SP112 Fundamentals of Persuasion (SP100 required at PSU; not required at SOU or WOU) 3 SP219 Fundamentals of Small Group Communication (not required at OSU, PSU, or WOU) 3 SP218 Interpersonal Communication (not required at PSU) 3 Arts and Letters/Humanities courses (TA110, 121 required for Theater Arts option at OSU) 3 3 3 Social Science courses 3 3 3 Math or Science (MTH111 College Algebra, MTH243 Probability and Statistics and CS161 Computer Science I required for B.S. degree at WOU; OSU requires MTH111 and 112 or 241 and/or Computer Programming for B.S. degree) 4 4 4 Second Year 4 5 6 Social Science electives Arts and Letters/Humanities electives 3 3 3 (Second year Foreign Language for B.A. degrees at OSU, UO, and WOU) 3 3 3 Science courses 3-4 3-4

-Computer Programming for B.S. degree) - - -

-Second Year 4 5 6

-Social Science electives 3 3 3

-Arts and Letters/Humanities electives (Second year Foreign Language for B.A. degrees at OSU, UO, and WOU) 3 3 3

-Science courses 3-4 3-4 3-4

-HPE295 Health and Fitness for Life or elective Electives (SOU requires SP115 Introduction to Intercultural Communications and recommends PHL203 Elementary Ethics and PHL204 Critical Thinking and Logic for Human Communications majors and JNL224 Introduction to Mass Communication for Broadcasting majors; WOU requires CS101 Introduction to Microcomputer Applications and 15 hours of electives in Journalism, Speech e 3
+HPE295 Health and Fitness for Life or elective 3

+Electives (SOU requires SP115 Introduction

+to Intercultural Communications and

+WOU requires CS101 Introduction to

+Microcomputer Applications and 15

+hours of electives in Journalism, Speech

 and Writing) 3 6 6

+To meet four-year college general education requirements.